alan-turing-institute/ARC-TIGERS/scripts/data_processing/README.md

 # `dataset_download.py`

-This script downloads a Reddit dataset (via HuggingFace Datasets), filters it to include only specified subreddits, and saves the filtered data as JSON files.
-It supports optional sharding for large datasets.
+This script downloads a Reddit dataset (via HuggingFace Datasets), filters it to include only specified subreddits, and saves a subset of rows from specified sub-reddits.

 ## Usage
 ### Arguments